KaranAnand87/-sql-challenge/README.md

 ## Data Engineering

-Created a table schema for each of the six CSV files.

-For the primary keys check to see if the column is unique, otherwise create a composite key.
-Which takes to primary keys in order to uniquely identify a row.
+I created a table schema for each of the six CSV files.
+For the primary keys check to see if the column is unique, otherwise created a composite key, which takes to primary keys in order to uniquely identify a row.

-Created tables in the correct order to handle foreign keys.
+I created tables in the correct order to handle foreign keys.

-Import each CSV file into the corresponding SQL table.
+I imported each CSV file into the corresponding SQL table.
 Note be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

+## Data Analysis